 The Pearl S. Buck House in Perkasie is about halfway between Philadelphia and Allentown.
-Its website displays information about the author and her work in some interesting ways.
-You can find it at www.pearlsbuck.org by selecting “About Us” and choosing “About Pearl S. Buck” from the drop-down menu.
-(The population of Perkasie is approximately 8,600.)
+Its website provides information about the author and her work in a fresh contemporary style.
+We suggest going to https://pearlsbuck.org and then select “About Us” and “About Pearl S. Buck” from the drop-down menu.

-I recommend it for high school students or eighth graders looking for a challenge.
-If you have any association with China, this novel may be especially meaningful for you.
+If you have any historic association with or interest in 1920s-era China, this novel may be especially meaningful for you.
 Even if you don’t, the story has a universal quality and remains a must-read.

 Young readers who enjoy time travel books would do well to check out Pearl Buck: Jewel of the East, part of The Treasure Chest series by Ann Hood, and visit the fun website at www.treasurechestseries.com.

-(You can read more about Pearl S. Buck in our West Virginia section.)
+Read more about Pearl S. Buck in our West Virginia section.

-This is the fifth stop on our Pennsylvania Trail!
+This is the eighth stop on our Pennsylvania Author Adventures Trail.